jundalisay/sp/content/en/superphysics/principles/chapter-10b.md

 ---

-Chapter 9 explained that feelings are important.
+Chapter 9 explained that feelings are more fundamental than ideas.

 Our logic is based on our feelings because particles are inferiot wvae